acgetchell/CDT-plusplus/README.md

 ------
-CDT-plusplus uses [docopt][19] to parse options from the help message, and so understands long or short argument formats, provided the short argument given is an unambigous match to a longer one.
+CDT-plusplus uses [docopt][19] to parse options from the help message, and so understands long or short argument formats, provided the short argument given is an unambiguous match to a longer one.
 The help message should be instructive:

 ~~~
 # ./build/cdt --help